atumscot/web/manual/index.md

 ### Route network

 The Route network section is the first and for many use cases the most important layer in the NPT.
-It allows you to turn on and off the cycling route network layer, which visualises estimates of cycling potential on the network.
+It allows you to turn on and off the cycling route network layer, which visualises estimates of cycling potential on the network, down to the level of individual segments.
-It highlights roads, paths and corridors with high cycling potential, down to the level of individual segments, to help prioritise investment where cycling infrastructure is most urgently needed.
+The layer is useful for prioritising where cycling infrastructure is most urgently needed in the network.

-The route network provides a range of options and filters to allow you to view different networks based on different journey purposes and assumptions.
-Whether you're considering daily commutes or leisurely excursions, the Route Network layer adapts to reflect different cycling possibilities and planning assumptions.
+The route network provides a range of options and filters to allow you to view cycling potential for different journey purposes and under different scenarios of cycling uptake.
+If you are planning safe cycling routes to school, the primary and secondary school networks are particularly useful, for example.
+The trip purpose and scenario options are described in detail below.

 <!-- #purpose -->